Five lessons that Marvel Studios’ Disney+ shows need to learn from the Marvel Netflix series

 Lesson #2: Explore different tones and darker themes

-Although the Marvel shows on Netflix didn’t garner universal acclaim, Daredevil, Jessica Jones and Luke Cage all won critical praise for using the superhero genre to tackle darker, more socially relevant themes.
-They also earned kudos for adopting a grittier sensibility than the mainstream MCU, which complemented their more mature approach to the source material – and taken together, this tonal and thematic shift offered a fresh take on the MCU.
+Daredevil, Jessica Jones, and Luke Cage all won critical praise for using the superhero genre to tackle darker, more socially relevant themes.
+They also earned kudos for adopting a grittier sensibility than the mainstream MCU, which complemented their more mature approach to the source material.
+Together, this tonal and thematic shift offered a fresh take on the MCU.

-With the MCU now over a decade old, Marvel Studios should consider taking a similar approach with its new Disney+ shows; otherwise, the overarching franchise is in danger of getting stale.
-Admittedly, deviating too far from the MCU’s winning formula could alienate more casual fans – but surely the rewards (namely, a reinvigorated uber-property) outweigh the risks here?
+With the MCU now over a decade old, Marvel Studios should consider taking a similar approach with its new Disney+ shows.
+Otherwise, the overarching uber-franchise is in danger of getting stale.
+Admittedly, deviating too far from the MCU’s winning formula could alienate more casual fans – but surely the rewards (namely, a reinvigorated MCU machine) outweigh the risks here?

-Disappointingly, Falcon and the Winter Soldier appears to be playing things safe, however, WandaVision looks set to push the MCU in a new, more surreal direction – here’s hoping it’s not the last MCU Disney+ series to follow the Netflix shows’ lead and break the established MCU mould!
+Falcon and the Winter Soldier appears to be playing things safe, however, WandaVision looks set to push the MCU in a new, more surreal direction.
+So, here’s hoping it’s not the last MCU Disney+ series to follow the Netflix shows’ lead and break the established MCU mould!

 Lesson #3: Make sure it feels like part of the MCU

 As mentioned earlier, the Marvel Netflix series had issues with their pacing – but a bit of padding wasn’t their only narrative shortcoming.
-Part of the blame can also be chalked up to the showrunners’ studio-mandated preoccupation with setting up future shows and spin-offs.
+Part of the problem was also the studio’s preoccupation with setting up future shows and spinoffs.
+This forced each show’s showrunners to drop key plot threads abruptly or introduce frustratingly tangential subplots, solely for the benefit of other shows and future spinoffs.

 Fortunately, Marvel Studios has already learned this lesson the hard way with its big screen properties.
-After nearly derailing the entire MCU with Iron Man 2 and Avengers: Age of Ultron – which were both roundly criticised for their clunky attempts to seed plot points for forthcoming films – the studio has settled on a more restrained, organic approach to telegraphing new additions to the MCU canon that should hopefully trickle down to the Disney+ shows.
+After nearly derailing the entire MCU with Iron Man 2 and Avengers: Age of Ultron – both roundly criticised for their clunky attempts to seed plot points for forthcoming films – the studio has settled on a more restrained, organic approach to telegraphing new additions to the MCU canon.
+Hopefully trickle down to the Disney+ shows.

 Lesson #5: Only do a crossover if you have a worthwhile story to tell

-A key factor in the MCU’s box office-breaking success is the way it showcases superheroes and supervillains from different sub-franchises together in one crossover movie.
-It’s easy to see why Marvel Television thought emulating this shared universe concept on the small screen with mash-up outing The Defenders would generate similar critical and commercial acclaim to the likes of The Avengers – but there was just one little hitch: the story they cooked up was, well…kinda lame.
+A key factor in the MCU’s box office-breaking success is how it showcases characters from different sub-franchises in crossover movies.
+It’s easy to see why Marvel Television thought emulating this shared universe concept on the small screen with The Defenders would generate similar positive vibes.
+But there was just one little hitch: the story they cooked up wasn’t great.

-Indeed, not even The Defenders’ fun character interactions or the compelling interplay between its charismatic ensemble cast could fully paper over the cracks in its hackneyed plot, which lacked real stakes and suffered from sluggish pacing (there’s that Netflix padding at work, again).
+Not even The Defenders’ fun character interactions or the compelling interplay between its charismatic ensemble cast could fully paper over the cracks in its hackneyed plot.
+What’s more, this mash-up adventure lacked real stakes and suffered from sluggish pacing (there’s that Netflix padding at work, again).

-The lesson here?
-Crossovers are only a good idea if you can cook up a story good enough to justify bringing multiple superheroes together – although given Marvel Studios’ impressive track record when it comes to team-up flicks, they should be more than up to the challenge!
+The lesson?
+Crossovers are only a good idea if you can cook up a story good enough to justify bringing multiple superheroes together.
+But given Marvel Studios’ impressive track record with team-up flicks, they should be more than up to the challenge!

 Agree?
 Disagree?
 Let me know in the comments below, or on Twitter or Facebook!